RT-Thread/rtthread-manual-doc/device/hwtimer/hwtimer.md

 Get the timer parameter arg,which is a pointer to the structure struct rt_hwtimer_info, to save the obtained information.

-!!! note "NOTE"
-     Setting frequency is valid only when the timer hardware and driver support sets the counting frequency.
+>Setting frequency is valid only when the timer hardware and driver support sets the counting frequency.
 Generally, the default frequency of the driving setting can be used.

 When setting the timer mode, the parameter arg can take the following values：